 Members have committed to train.
 Therefore, they must discipline themselves to set aside time each month, for assembly.
 The CSM trains once a month on a chosen weekend.
 Most units have chosen EVERY 3rd weekend (Sat/Sun) of each month.
 Occasionally the weekend may change based on a holiday or other needs.
 The Unit Chain of Command may decide on different weekends as needed and may, at their discretion, set a standard weekend differently if the unit so chooses.
 Members will be notified of actual assembly times and places.
 While it is intended that the CSMV intrude as little as possible in the private lives of its members, it is also clear that individual members are volunteers and have made a commitment to the CSMV and must be ready to meet periodically and to deploy as the need arises.

 9.0 STANDARD OPERATING PROCEDURES (SOP)

-Command shall issue written SOP’s.
+9.1 CSMV Command Committee shall issue written SOP’s.
 The Command staff developing these SOP’s shall consist of all leaders within that command level.
 SOP development shall also include any members skilled in the discipline that is being developed as an SOP.
 All Regiment SOP’s will be reviewed within the command committee.